Solopie/vulnerable-apps/ping-pong/README.md

 # Ping Pong

+Web application to ping arbitrary hosts.

-Basic web application to ping arbitary hosts which is vulnerable to command injection.
+This application is vulnerable to command injection via the `host` POST parameter.

-## Example payload
+The following is an example payload you can use to execute the `id` command.

 ```
-tantosec.com;echo $(id)
+solopie.com;echo $(id)
 ```